-Action Description Outcomes Targets 6.
-Recognise Identify the presence of any genetic sub-populations Management and protection at the population Year 1: Identify potential research partners. genetically distinct of charismatic or exploited species within the MPA. level through inclusion of genetically-distinct Year 5: Evidence for inclusion of separate sub- into development of Inshore Fisheries legislation to include genetically-distinct populations Establish effective development control and/or velopment proposals oilot EIA process with d near the MPA Impact Assessment (EIA) damaging to the MPA are modified or mitigated Operations Directorate Year 5: EIA and development control process and/or legislation in place covering all developments in or adjacent to the MPA 8.
-Non-native Control invasive non-native species in coastal Nature Spread of invasive non-native vegetation, in Year 1: Complete eradication of non-native shrubs in species control Reserves to protect sea turtle and seabird nesting particular vigorous woody species, is halted or buffer areas around all coastal nature reserves. sites.
+Action Description Outcomes largets ě Identify the presence of any genetic sub-populations and protection lentify potential research partners. subspecies in Update the Wildlife Protection Ordinance and feed populations in the WPO and Inshore Fisheries populations of one species considered. legislation into development of Inshore Fisheries legislation to Ordinance 7 6-4-1 enetically-distinct populations developments in or licensing system incorporating robust Environmental MPA are assessed and activities potentially undertaken by Ascension Island Government near the MPA Impact Assessment (EIA) damaging to the MPA are modified or mitigated Operations Directorate legislation in place covering all developments in or adjacent to the MPA 8.
+Non-native Control invasive non-native species in coastal Nature species control habitat and maintain the natural character of these reversed.
+Rodent populations are reduced to buffer areas around all coastal nature reserves.
+Establish rodent monitoring protocol sites.
 This will be achieved through the mechanical 10 Year 5: Extend buffer zones clear of non-native plant removal and chemical control of invasive plant species threat to overall breeding success of seabirds and buffers further from coastal nature reserves.
-Targeted and the targeted poisoning of rodents around turtles. rodent control programme initiated around all coastal 9.
-Biosecurity Implement Biosecurity Strategy and associated Risk of introductions of new non-native species Year 1: Introduce biosecurity legislation including controls hat establish inspections of v to marine and coastal habitats on Ascension is standards that all incoming vessels and imports must and ballast water records, surveillance monitoring and minimised through pre-border prevention meet to gain entry clearance.
-Begin a system of risk- introductions to Ascension. of species that do arrive.
+Targeted itive s nature reserves 9.
+Biosecurity Implement Biosecurity Strategy and associated Risk of introductions of new non-native species Year 1: Introduce biosecurity legislation including controls legislation that establish inspections of vessel hulls and coastal habitats on standards that all incoming vessels and imports must measures to reduce the risk of non-native species measures and the interception or early detection based inspection and regular surveillance monitoring. introductions to Ascension. of species that do arrive.
 Year 5: Biosecurity inspections are a routine part of entry procedures to Ascension.
 Entry and import standards have been refined based on experience.
 Regular surveillance monitoring undertaken including 10.
 Conduct regular Conduct regular volunteer litter clearance events to Beaches and coastal areas are kept free of litter.
 Year 1: Four beach cleans involving a minimum 80 litter clearance prevent the accumulation of marine plastics and other The Ascension community becomes involved in people undertaken debris.
 This will be done around beaches and on positive action to protect the MPA.
-Year 5: The four most popular beaches are cleaned SCUBA in shallow water habitats. every six months.
-Other sites cleaned annually.
+Year 5: The four most popular beaches are cleaned SCOBA III SII BIIOW WATER HADITAIS. every six illulialis.
+Other sites clediled dilliadily.
 Two dive cleans undertaken at popular fishing sites each year.
-In total, a minimum of 120 people involved. storatio Remove the legacy concrete structures and invasive Long Beach is returned to a natural state of Year 1: Identify barriers to the landward migration of turtle nesting beaches tree roots from Long Beach.
-Where feasible, remove barriers to the landward migration of beaches. erosion and deposition with fewer obstacles for nesting turtles.
-Beaches are able to migrate beaches.
-Year 5 all concrete structures and invasive tree roots ť this is poss removed from Long Beach.
-Barriers to landward migration of beaches removed where this is feasible.
+In total, a minimum of 120 people involved.
+11. Restoration of Remove the legacy concrete structures and invasive Long Beach is returned to a natural state of Year 1: Identify barriers to the landward migration of turtle nesting tree roots from Long Beach.
+Where feasible, remove deposition with fewer obstacles beaches. beaches barriers to the landward migration of beaches. nesting turtles.
+Beaches are able to migrate uctures a landward where this is possible. removed from Long Beach.
+Barriers to landward migration of beaches removed where this is reasible.